caniko/BiKiPy/documentation/features.rst

 Motion
 ======
+The motion subpackage computes motion related features.

+Most applications should use the :code:`bikipy.features.motion.Motion` class to compute and store these features.

+Before computing the displacement, the coordinates have their magnitude or `Euclidean norm`_ computed.
+Any values that are missing, defined as :code:`np.nan`, are interpolated with the akima_ method.
+The prepared data is then used to compute the features!

-The motion subpackage computes displacement, speed, acceleration, and freeze time.
-Displacement is computed by the finite derivative of position:
+The following values are computed by taking the finite derivative:
+Displacement:
 .. math::
     s_{n} = p_{n+1} - p_{n}